 This medicine may make you drowsy.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of these medicines while you are using this medicine.